smalott16/lhl_midterm/planning/PLAN.md

 As a USER I can _complete_ a LIST ITEM because I don't want to do it anymore.
 As a USER I can _re-categorize/categorize_ a LIST ITEM because I categorized it in the wrong CATEGORY OR it was not categorized in the first place.
 As a USER I can _prioritize_ LIST ITEMS because some are more important to me than others.
 As a _non-logged in USER_ I am directed to an information/register page.

+### STRETCH
--- STRETCH As a USER I can _send_ a TO DO LIST to a friend because I need help with the list.
+As a USER I can _send_ a TO DO LIST to a friend because I need help with the list.
--- STRETCH As a USER I can _change_ the color of my TO DO LISTS to my preference
+As a USER I can _change_ the color of my TO DO LISTS to my preference

 ## NOUNS
 - USERS